 Computer Science is a rapidly evolving field, it is therefore important that the graduate's education be broad and fundamental so that new trends can more readily be followed.
 Our goal is to balance fundamentality and breadth with sufficient supervised practice so that our graduates are productive at the time they graduate but ready and willing to change with the field.
 Most graduates will be called to work in cooperation with professionals trained in other areas.
 Hence, the ability to work and communicate with others of different educational backgrounds is an important characteristic.
-Additionally, we require Computer Science majors to take a strong minor, preferably in Business or Mathematics.
+Additionally, we require Computer Science majors to select a strong minor, preferably in Business, Science or Communications.

-Students majoring in Computer Science should set their goals beyond simple programming and should be preparing to:
+Students majoring in Computer Science should set their goals beyond simple programming and be prepared to:

-- 1. Program well, both in design and implementation phases, and document what they have programmed - 2.
+- 1. Program well in design and implementation phases and document work. - 2.
 Analyze real-world problems in preparation for program design and implementation - 3.
-Manage activities that are strongly computer dependent - 4.
+Manage activities that are strongly computer dependent. - 4.
 Advance the fundamental theory of digital information processing. - 5.
 Improve the tools that programmers and systems analysts use, i.e., to develop better software systems, better languages for communicating with computers, better web-based interfaces and databases, better problem solving methods.

 Requirements for the Bachelor of Science in Computer Science are summarized below.
-Each student must be admitted by the Department, as a major before attempting to meet all of the requirements for the degree.
-The admission procedures are under continual review by the Departmental Admissions Committee.
+Each student must be admitted by the Department as a major, before attempting to meet all of the requirements for the degree.
+The admissions procedures are under continual review by the Departmental Curriculum and Admissions Committee.
 Interested students are asked to contact the Department Office during their freshman year in order to gain admission as majors.
 Students are responsible for completing ASSET requirements and prerequisites administered through the General University Academic Center (GUAC) prior to admission to the department.
-The Department offices and facilities are housed on the first floor of Nabrit Center with the Department Office located in Room 100.
+The Department offices and facilities are housed on the first floor of Nabrit Science Center with the Department Office located in Room 100.
+The department website is http://itscience.tsu.edu.